 Gannae

 Note that it is a pun on “Nausicaa of the Valley of the Wind,” but the meanings are completely unrelated.
-The phrase “It’s now or never!” is obsolete. is now a dead word, and this one is currently in vogue.
+The phrase “It’s now or never! is now a dead word, and this one is currently in vogue.

 Ganda

-It is used in various forms on the Internet and has come to be used in its current form.
-People who are dependent on and bound to their friends and loved ones are often referred to as menhera
+Derived from mental health and used in various forms on the Internet to reach its current form, it mainly refers to “a sick person” or “a person with abnormal mental health,” but is used in a somewhat ambiguous way.
+People who are dependent on and constrained by their friends and loved ones are often referred to as menhera

 Used to convey a high level of tension to the other person or to convey the meaning of yes.